Siftah/get_iplayer/installer.md

 ### Download Location

 The installer application is deployed in the directory corresponding to `http://www.infradead.org/get_iplayer_win`.
-The following steps are necessary to deploy a new installer:
+The following steps are necessary to deploy a new installer (with placeholders for actual directory paths):

+1. Make deployment directory current

+    `$ cd $WEBROOT/get_iplayer_win`

-1. Copy the installer application (e.g., `get_iplayer_setup_4.3.exe`) into the appropriate directory.
+2. Copy the installer application (e.g., `get_iplayer_setup_4.3.exe`) into the directory

-2. Update the `get_iplayer_setup_latest.exe` symbolic link to refer to the new installer.

-3. Update the contents of the `VERSION-get_iplayer-win-installer` file with the new version (e.g. 4.3)
+    `$ cp $BUILDPATH/get_iplayer_setup_4.3.exe .`

-**NOTE:** For installers version 4.3 and earlier, the application MUST be named in the form `get_iplayer_setup_N.N.exe` in order that it can be downloaded by those earlier installers.
-Later versions will download new installers via the symbolic link.
+    **NOTE:** For installers version 4.2 and earlier, the application MUST be named in the form `get_iplayer_setup_N.N.exe` in order that it can be downloaded by those earlier installers.
+Versions 4.3+ will download new installers via the symbolic link (below)

+3. Update the `get_iplayer_setup_latest.exe` symbolic link to refer to the new installer

+    `$ ln -sf get_iplayer_setup_4.3.exe get_iplayer_setup_latest.exe`

+4. Update the contents of the installer version file with the new version (e.g. 4.3)

+    `$ echo -n "4.3" > VERSION-get_iplayer-win-installer`

+    **NOTE:** For installers version 4.2 and earlier, the version file MUST NOT contain a trailing newline character after the version number (thus the `-n` option for `echo`).
+A trailing newline character will break the installer update mechanism.
+This is fixed in versions 4.3+.

 ### Configuration File

 By default, the installer employs a configuration file (INI format) to retrieve the download URLs for the various helper applications.
 The configuration file is downloaded whenever the installer is executed in order to look for updates.
 If the configuration file cannot be retrieved, the version built into the installer will be used (though it may be out of date).

 The configuration file is named `get_iplayer_config.ini` and is found in the **windows** directory of the `get_iplayer` Git repository along with the other installer-related files.
 The script is deployed in the directory corresponding to `http://www.infradead.org/get_iplayer_win/`.
-Deployment is performed as follows:
+Deployment is performed as follows (with placeholders for actual directory paths):

+1. Make deployment directory current

+    `$ cd $WEBROOT/get_iplayer_win`

+2. Copy the latest version of the configuration file into the directory

+    `$ cp $SOURCEPATH/get_iplayer_config.ini get_iplayer_config_20110828.ini`

-1. Copy the new version of the configuration file into the appropriate directory.
-Use a file name in the form `get_iplayer_config_YYYYMMDD.ini` to distinguish the new version from previous versions.
+    **NOTE:** Use a file name in the form `get_iplayer_config_YYYYMMDD.ini` to distinguish the new version from previous versions.

-2. Update the `get_iplayer_config_latest.ini` symbolic link to refer to the new configuration file.
+3. Update the `get_iplayer_config_latest.ini` symbolic link to refer to the new configuration file.

+    `$ ln -sf get_iplayer_config_20110828.ini get_iplayer_config_latest.ini`

 The configuration file only needs to be changed when the release version and/or download URL for a helper application changes.
 The user will only receive an update notice in the installer if the version string changes.
 See the [Auxiliary Files Reference](#auxref) below.